 You must show independent thinking and good understanding of your topic.
 Use a logbook to show the development of your ideas and research.
 Include this with your write-up.

 Decide on a problem that needs a solution.
 Product?
 Process?
 Software?

 Background research.
+Consult stakeholders.
 Who will use it?
 Where?
+Research existing solutions to similar problems - check that a solution does not yet exist.

 Ask for advice.